Visual Instruction Pretraining for Domain-Specific Foundation Models

 Extensive experiments on 16 challenging remote sensing and medical imaging benchmarks validate the effectiveness and efficiency of our approach.
 As shown in Figure~\ref{fig:radar}, ViTP achieves new state-of-the-art results across several tasks.
 Notably, the ViTP pretraining process is computationally efficient, requiring only one day on 8 A40 GPUs.
 This work not only presents a novel pretraining paradigm but also offers a promising solution for creating powerful, domain-adapted foundation models.

-Our contributions are summarized as follows: \begin{itemize} \item We introduce ViTP, a top-down pretraining paradigm that leverages instruction following objectives to imbue a ViT backbone with high-level semantic perception tailored for specific downstream domains. \item We propose Visual Robustness Learning, a regularization method that encourages the ViT to learn more comprehensive and robust feature representations by operating on a sparse set of visual tokens. \item Extensive experiments demonstrate the pretraining efficiency and state-of-the-art performance of ViTP on downstream tasks in remote sensing and medical imaging. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We introduce ViTP, the first top-down pretraining paradigm that leverages understanding tasks to imbue a Vision Transformer backbone with high-level semantic perception , as illustrated in Figure~\ref{fig:1}. \item We propose Visual Robustness Learning, a regularization method that encourages the Vision Transformer to learn more comprehensive and robust feature representations by operating on a sparse set of visual tokens. \item Extensive experiments demonstrate the pretraining efficiency and state-of-the-art performance of ViTP on downstream tasks in remote sensing and medical imaging. \end{itemize}